RTlabCBM/FidelityFinder/README.md

 The pipeline is built using Nextflow.
 Processing steps:

 - ### Step 1: Quality Control
-  Quality analyses are performed over reads using [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) software.
+  Quality analyses are performed over reads (forward and reverse) using [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) software.
 It exports the results to an HTML-based permanent report.

 	<details markdown="1">
 	<summary>Output files</summary>